Video Server & Video Recording (WSC)#

 Warning

-In case you install this Role on a Node which already features the Mesh and Directory Role, make sure you do not install the service-discover-agent package.
+In case you install this Role on a Node which does not feature the Mesh & Directory Role, make sure the service-discover-agent package is installed as well.

-# apt install carbonio-videoserver-advanced service-discover-agent
+# apt install carbonio-videoserver-advanced \

-# dnf install carbonio-videoserver-advanced service-discover-agent
+# dnf install carbonio-videoserver-advanced \

 Bootstrap Carbonio#